mikaelri/Budgeting-Application-Project/README.md

 ***Application functionalities***

-- **Functionalities 1,2,3,4,5,6,7,8, 9 are ready for testing**
-- **Functionalities 10 are not ready for testing**
+All of the functionalities below have been implemented for the project.

-1. User can log in and out and create a new user account
+- User can log in and out and create a new user account
+- User can create a new budget and add a name for it
-2. User can view a list of own individual budgets after logging in (only if at least one exists)
+- User can see a list of own individual budgets
-3. User can select which budgets to modify from the list of budgets
+- User can select which budgets to modify from the list of budgets
-4. User can create a new budget and add a name for it
-5. User can continously add income and expense transactions to selected budget with a message and category
+- User can add income and expense transactions to selected budget with a message and category
-6. User can view the net result of the selected budget
+- User can view the net result of the selected budget
-7. User can search income and expenses related to selected category
+- User can search income and expenses related to selected category
-8. Admin user can see a list of user accounts, roles and budgets
+- Admin user can see a list of user accounts and roles
-9. Admin user can delete existing budgets
+- Admin user can delete existing budgets
-10. ~~User can leave comments to selected budgets~~

 ***Database tables***